Nexusoft/nw-modules-documentation/security.md

 ## Module open source policy

-Another layer of security that we have created to minimize the risk that a module can contain malicious code is the Module open source policy.
+Another layer of security that we have created to minimize the risk of malicious code inside modules is the Module open source policy.

 This policy requires all the modules to have a publicly accessible source code repository in order to be installed and run on Nexus Wallet.
+When this policy is turned on (it is by default), Nexus Wallet will do the following checks everytime the wallet loads modules or user tries to install a new module:

+- Check if module has a valid [`repo_info.json` file](./repo_info.json.md) containing repository information, module hash, and a valid `RSA-SHA256` signature from Nexus team.
+This signature verifies that the provided repository is truly the source code that was compiled to the module with the provided hash.
+Module hash is calculated by hasing contents of all the files that module uses, including the `nxs_package.json` file.

+- Check if the provided hash matches the hash calculated.

+- Check if the repository is publicly accessible by calling github API.

+If any one of the above checks fails, it will mark the module as *invalid* and the module will not be able to be loaded or installed.

-So in case someone has found a security hole that they can exploit (which is expected to be relatively hard already), they would also have to hope that neither the Nexus team wouldn't detect the malicious code during the [Repository verification process](./developer-guide/repo-verification) and reject.
-Even in case the Nexus team doesn't detect the malicious code and let them distribute their module, they would still have to hope that no one else in the whole community discover it while their source code must be kept public for anyone to read.
+With this policy in place, in case a module developer has found a security hole that they can exploit (which is expected to be relatively unlikely already), they would also have to hope that the Nexus team wouldn't detect the malicious code during the [Repository verification process](./developer-guide/repo-verification).
+Even in case the Nexus team doesn't detect the malicious code and allow them to distribute their module, there will still be a whole community to look into their code because it must be kept open source.
+If they take down the repository or set it private, their module will stop running on users' wallets.
+If someone find out the bad intention in the code, they can alarm the community about it and Nexus team can also add it to the blacklist so no one can install or run it anymore.

-When this policy is turned on (it is by default), Nexus Wallet will check for the following conditions everytime the wallet loads modules or user tries to install a new module:

-- There must be a valid [`repo_info.json` file](./repo_info.json.md) included in the module directory with a valid `RSA-SHA256` signature from Nexus team.

-- The repository must be publicly accessible - this will be checked by calling a github API.
+We are also considering adding more security mechanism, for example we might allow module authors to get their information verified, so that in case their module turns out to be malicious, we will have more information on who is responsible.